 So, this article will help you look at the ways to update and reinstall the keyboard drivers.
 We will also look at some easy ways to fix the problem besides telling you how to perform some preliminary checks to determine the cause of the error.

-How to Update and Reinstall Keyboard Driver on Windows 10
+How to Update and Reinstall Keyboard Drivers on Windows 11/10 [A Guide]

 If you are thinking about how to update keyboard drivers of your Windows 10 system, then read ahead to find out the most effective solutions.